 Planning a trip to Korea but have no idea where to start?
 We’ve got you covered!
 Check out our detailed 5-Day Seoul Itinerary that gives you everything from where to stay, what to do, and budget hacks!

-Before going to Korea, be sure to check if you’ll need to apply for a traveler’s visa (check the official website here).
-Most North American, European, and Australian citizens can enter visa-free.
+Before going to Korea, be sure to check if you’ll need to apply for a traveler’s visa.
+Most North American, European, and Australian citizens can enter visa-free for tourism purposes.

 Asian countries like Singapore and the Philippines have a few simple requirements to fulfill.
 Check out our detailed guide for Filipino Visa Application.